Owen de la Pole

+Early life and family

-Owen was born in England sometime after his father was driven into exile there in 1257 by Llywelyn ap Gruffudd the ruler of Kingdom of Gwynedd.
+Owen was born in England sometime after his father Gruffydd ap Gwenwynwyn was driven into exile there in 1257 by Llywelyn ap Gruffudd, ruler of the Kingdom of Gwynedd.
 It was during this exile that his father probably adopted the surname de la Pole meaning "of the Pool" and referring to the old name for Welshpool which had become his family's capital.
+Owen's mother was Hawise Lestrange, daughter of John Lestrange.
+His uncles were Hamo le Strange and Roger le Strange, Baron Strange, and his cousins were John le Strange, 1st Baron Strange of Knockyn and Fulk le Strange, 1st Baron Strange of Blackmere.
+His maternal aunt was queen Isabella, Lady of Beirut, a granddaughter of the Duke of Athens, Guy I de la Roche, and descendant of both Balian of Ibelin and the Byzantine emperor John II Komnenos.

+Military career

 In 1263 following the Treaty of Montgomery his father was restored to some of his lands in return for agreeing to pay homage to Llywelyn as Prince of Wales.
 However, good relations between Powys Wenwynwyn and Gwynedd were short-lived as Owen and his father were soon implicated in an assassination attempt on the Prince of Wales in 1274.
 This led to Owen and his father fleeing to Shrewsbury where they both led border raids against the Principality of Wales on behalf of the English crown.

 Following Llywelyn's defeat at the hands of Edward I of England in 1277 Owen returned to Wales alongside his father whose lands had been restored.
 They soon became embroiled in a border dispute with Llywelyn which was one of the catalysts for a renewed campaign by the princes of Gwynedd against English domination.
 In 1284, following the Conquest of Wales by Edward I, the de la Pole family surrendered their princely pretensions, but received back their principality in "free barony" as the marcher lordship of Powys.
 Owen's father Gruffydd died around 1286.

 In 1290, Owen endowed his four younger brothers with portions of the lordship, which were to be held for him as his feudal tenants.
 Two brothers (who were priests) received their portions for life, the shares of the other two were to revert to Owen on failure of issue.
 Only William left children and they enjoyed the Lordship of Mawddwy and the majority of Mallwyd for several generations, before it was divided between coheirs in the early 16th century.
 One of the coheiresses was Elisabeth de Burgh, who married Sir John Lingen (d.
 1505), and left descendants from this princely house.

+Personal life

-Owen married Joan Corbet, the daughter of Robert Corbet and Catherine Le Strange; together they had a daughter and probably five sons:
+Owen married Joan Corbet, the daughter of Robert Corbet and Catherine Le Strange, members of the Corbet family; together they had a daughter and probably five sons: